hivdb/chiro-cms/resources/covid-review.md

 VE607 was reported in one study to inhibit SARS-CoV S protein-ACE2-mediated cell entry[^10.1016/j.chembiol.2004.07.013] but does not appear to have been studied further.
 HTCC polymers are cationically modified chitosan derivatives that appear to inhibit cell entry of multiple coronaviruses including MERS-CoV and SARS-CoV[^10.1101/2020.03.29.014183][^10.1371/journal.pone.0156552].
 SARS-RBD-hexapeptide is weak inhibitor of SARS-CoV viral entry, but nonetheless suggests the possibility that small peptides may be able to inhibit the interaction of coronavirus S1 receptor binding domains and ACE2[^10.1016/j.antiviral.2011.12.012].
 Emodin is a plant derivative that appears to weakly inhibit SARS-CoV S protein-ACE2-mediated cell entry[^10.1016/j.antiviral.2006.04.014], although it has also been proposed to inhibit SARS-CoV release from cells[^10.1016/j.antiviral.2011.02.008].

-One group has reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and weakly interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761].
+Two groups have reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and  interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761].

 ___Conclusion: Heparin and enoxaparin are increasingly being used to prevent clotting in persons with severe disease.
 Whether these compound also have a clinically relevant antiviral effect is not known.
 Arbidol does not appear to be clinically efficacious.
 The remaining compounds in this section have not been  well studied.  ___